John Keir

 Lieutenant-General Sir John Lindesay Keir (6 July 1856 – 3 May 1937) was a British soldier and general of the late 19th and early 20th century.
 He fought in the Second Boer War, and commanded the 6th Division and the VI Corps of the British Army on the Western Front during World War I.

 Early career

 After receiving his early formal education at Wimbledon College, Keir studied at the Royal Military Academy, Woolwich, from where he received a commission into the Royal Artillery in February 1876.
 He was posted to a battery in India, and after six years was awarded his "jacket" and transferred into the Royal Horse Artillery.
 In 1884, promoted to captain, he returned to the Royal Field Artillery.
 He had become a skilled rider in the artillery, and whilst he was too heavy to compete in traditional horse-racing, he participated in point-to-point racing and similar events.
-After attending the School of Gunnery he entered the Staff College, Camberley in 1892, and passed out, newly promoted to major, to command a field battery in England.
+After attending the School of Gunnery he attended the Staff College, Camberley, from 1893–1894, and passed out, newly promoted to major on 9 November 1892, to command a field battery in England.